tsilva/curriculum-vitae/README.md

 - **Role:** Lead Software Engineer
 - **Technologies:** Swift, iOS, tvOS, watchOS

-Kaboom! is a fast-paced revival of the classic "Lights Out" game for iPhone, iPad, Apple TV and Apple Watch.
+Kaboom! is a fast-paced revival of the classic "Lights Out" game, available on iPhone, iPad, Apple TV, and Apple Watch.

-Coordinated design and development of application.
-Developed some core parts of the application, reviewed and refactored incoming pull requests, simultaneously acting as developer, project manager and stakeholder.
+I coordinated the design and development of the application, contributing to core aspects of the development while also reviewing and refactoring incoming pull requests.
+In this project, I simultaneously served as a developer, project manager, and stakeholder, overseeing the entire process from concept to completion.

 <!--
 - [App Store](https://apps.apple.com/ca/app/kaboom-lights-out-reloaded/id1124058567)